ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crd-v4-get-data.md

 ## Conclusion

 Congratulations.
 You have learned how to craft a service that gets data and encapsulates some of the business logic of your application.

-Compare your code to the completed code that I've included.
-It does not have to be identical, but it should be functionally equivalent.
-Be sure to commit your changes to git.